The Battle of Los Angeles Incident (1942)

 At around 3:16 am, the military spotted the object near the coast of Santa Monica.
 Several artillery units were ordered to open fire on the object.
 The sky lit up with tracer bullets as anti-aircraft guns were fired at the mysterious craft.
 The barrage of bullets lasted for more than an hour, and the object was hit multiple times.
 However, it appeared to be impervious to the attacks and kept moving slowly across the sky.

 The military continued to fire at the object until it disappeared from sight at around 4:14 am.
-Despite the heavy bombardment, no debris or wreckage was found, and there were no reports of any crashes or enemy aircraft downed.
+Despite the heavy bombardment, officially no debris or wreckage was found, and there were no reports of any crashes or enemy aircraft downed.
 The next day, the military claimed that the incident was a false alarm caused by “war nerves,” and that no enemy aircraft were present in the area.
 They also stated that the incident was a result of “a case of mistaken identity,” with the object being identified as a Japanese balloon or weather balloon.

 The incident gained further attention in 1949 when a photo was published in the Los Angeles Examiner, showing the object amidst the gunfire and searchlights.
 The photo, which became iconic, showed a large, glowing, disc-shaped object hovering over the city.
-However, the authenticity of the photo has been heavily debated, with many experts claiming it to be a doctored image.

-Despite numerous investigations and inquiries, the true nature of the Battle of Los Angeles Incident remains a mystery.
 In 1983, the Office of Air Force History conducted a study on the incident, which concluded that the object was most likely a weather balloon or a blimp.
-However, this explanation has been dismissed by many UFO researchers and enthusiasts, who believe that the incident involved something much more mysterious and significant.
+In recent years, the Battle of Los Angeles Incident has gained renewed attention, with many documentaries, TV shows, and books exploring the various aspects of the story.

 Logo